 Often when decorating a space, we feel rushed to make sure it gets "finished."
 But the truth is, making a room or a home feel like home, can take time.
 So when it comes to adding those special little touches, do not be afraid to decorate slowly.
 Take care and time to gather unique and interesting objects, and experiment by moving them around the house to see where they feel best.

 This applies to hanging art, too—let that process happen naturally and you will be happier with the results.
 Take a look at this room, photographed for The Everygirl, which feels like a collection of personal pieces instead of an Ikea showroom.Continue to 7 of 8 below.

 07 of 08

 Select a Statement Piece

 In this room from Kirstin Corrigan's home tour on The Everygirl, her pink velvet couch is the statement piece.
 It stands apart from the airy, white interior in a big way.
 In your own home, you might choose to make a piece of furniture your statement piece, or it could be your carefully chosen, large indoor plant, or a big piece of art hung on the wall.
-The point is, a statement piece helps to anchor the room, and can give you a center point around which all your other decor choices can be based.Continue to 8 of 8 below.
+A statement piece helps to anchor the room and can give you a center point around which all your other decor choices can be based.Continue to 8 of 8 below.

 08 of 08